yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![In the Extract Compressed Zip File dialog, C:\hands-on-lab is entered into the destination field.](media/extract-compressed-zip.png "Extract Compressed Zip")

-    > **Important**: Ensure yiu use the path above, or something similarly short.
+    > **Important**: Ensure you use the path above, or something similarly short.
 Failure to do so could result in errors opening some of the files due to a long file path.

 8. Next, install SQL Server Management Studio (SSMS) on the JumpBox.
 Open a web browser on your JumpBox, navigate to <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms> and then select the **Download SQL Server Management Studio (SSMS).x** link to download the latest version of SSMS.